New Aquatics Facility Project

 - Ramp Access to all Pools

-- Updated Dow Centennial Centre lobby with a corridor to the new aquatics centre.
+- Updated Dow Centennial Centre lobby with a corridor to the new aquatics centre

-- Development of a ring road around the northwest parking lot.
+- Development of a ring road around the northwest parking lot

 FAQs |

-What is the current and future status of Harbour Pool?
-Harbour Pool will be operational until the new aquatics facility is in use at the Dow Centennial Centre.
-How will aquatics services change if a new aquatics facility is built?
-The new aquatics facility proposed for the Dow Centennial Centre would be nearly double the size of the existing Harbour Pool, and have an increase in available hours, amenities, and program capacities (e.g., swim lessons).
-Why was the Dow Centennial Centre chosen as the location for a new aquatics facility?
-City Council considered various options for expanding aquatic services, including maintaining and expanding Harbour Pool, renovating and maintaining Harbour Pool while expanding at the Dow Centennial Centre and relocating aquatics to the Dow Centennial Centre.
+Q. What is the current and future status of Harbour Pool?
+A. Harbour Pool will be operational until the new aquatics facility is in use at the Dow Centennial Centre.
+Q. How will aquatics services change if a new aquatics facility is built?
+A. The new aquatics facility at the Dow Centennial Centre will be nearly twice the size of Harbour Pool.
+Its larger size means there will be space for spontaneous use—like lane swimming and leisure pool access—even during scheduled programs.
+Draft plans estimate swimming lesson capacity will grow from 5,300 to about 9,200 spaces per year.
+The facility will also be open 9 more hours per week to match the hours of the Dow Centennial Centre.
+Q. Why was the Dow Centennial Centre chosen as the location for a new aquatics facility?
+A. City Council considered various options for expanding aquatic services, including maintaining and expanding Harbour Pool, renovating and maintaining Harbour Pool while expanding at the Dow Centennial Centre and relocating aquatics to the Dow Centennial Centre.
 The relocation of aquatics services to the Dow Centennial Centre was selected for its lower costs, operational efficiency, and minimal disruption.
 A two-pool option was deemed impractical due to higher expenses and staffing needs.
-What will happen to the Harbour Pool site if the pool is closed?
-A comprehensive assessment and feasibility study will determine the best use of the Harbour Pool site.
+Q. What will happen to the Harbour Pool site if the pool is closed?
+A. A comprehensive assessment and feasibility study will determine the best use of the Harbour Pool site.
 Options include repurposing for community use or decommissioning.
 Repurposing the Harbour Pool from an aquatics facility to a state that could be used as a potential community asset would cost approximately $2 -3 million.
 This type of approach has been successful in other communities to achieve a variety of purposes.
 The City would ensure the site's redevelopment aligns with local needs and values.
 Potential demolition costs for the facility are $500,000, including grading the site, capping underground utilities and general site remediation and removal of materials.
 This would allow the entire site to be repurposed.
-How will the new aquatics facility connect to the Dow Centennial Centre?
-The new aquatics facility will be in the southwest corner of the Dow Centennial Centre.
-A new entrance will be created at the south and will connect to the existing north entrance.
-Is the proposed new aquatics facility large enough to accommodated our projected population growth?
-With the population of Fort Saskatchewan expected to exceed 47,000 by 2040, the proposed new aquatics facility will be designed to accommodate significant growth.
+Q. How will the new aquatics facility connect to the Dow Centennial Centre?
+A. The new aquatics facility will be in the southwest corner of the site.
+A new entrance on the south end of the Dow Centennial Centre will be added and a new lobby will be created which will connect to the existing lobby.
+Q. Is the proposed new aquatics facility large enough to accommodated our projected population growth?
+A. With the population of Fort Saskatchewan expected to exceed 47,000 by 2040, the proposed new aquatics facility will be designed to accommodate significant growth.
 The proposed aquatics facility offers increased capacity and lesson spaces to meet the community's current and future needs.
-Will the proposed new aquatics facility be accessible and inclusive to all residents?
-The City will incorporate inclusive design principles to ensure the new aquatics facility is accessible to individuals of all ages and abilities.
+Q. Will the proposed new aquatics facility be accessible and inclusive to all residents?
+A. The City will incorporate inclusive design principles to ensure the new aquatics facility is accessible to individuals of all ages and abilities.
 To accommodate a wide range of needs and preferences, features such as wheelchair-accessible entrances, adaptive equipment for those with mobility challenges, inclusive changing spaces, and adapted programs will be included.
-Will there be any operational disruptions to the Dow Centennial Centre?
-No major operational disruptions are expected at this time.
-Once the project gets closer to construction any disruptions will be communicated to the public and the project team will work to minimize operational disruptions as much as possible. |
+Q. Will there be any operational disruptions to the Dow Centennial Centre?
+A. Some areas inside the Dow Centennial Centre (DCC) will be affected during construction.
+The ATB Wellness Studio will be repurposed into a new lobby connecting the DCC to the future aquatics facility.
+Equipment and programs from that space will be moved elsewhere in the building to maintain current fitness services, including reviewing available lease spaces.
+Construction will bring more noise, vibration, dust, and activity.
+The City will continue working with DCC staff, Shell Theatre, Transit, and other departments to limit impacts.
+Nearby schools, businesses, and residents will be notified in advance.
+Plans are in place to reduce disruptions.
+Any service interruptions (like electricity or water) will be scheduled outside of operating hours.
+In 2026, road and utility work will affect traffic on Town Crest Road and access to the northwest parking lot.
+Q: Does the new pool at the Dow Centennial Centre prohibit the addition of a new arena?
+A: The design and construction team considered a future arena when determining the location of the new pool.
+The current design accounts for a new arena on the Dow Centennial Centre Site. |